quiltdata/quilt/docs/technical-reference.md

     ![](./imgs/finish.png)

-1. CloudFormation takes about 30 minutes to create the resources for your stack.
-You may monitor progress under Events.
+1. CloudFormation may take bewteen 30 and 90 minutes to create your stack.
-Once the stack is complete, you will see `CREATE_COMPLETE` as the Status for your CloudFormation stack.
+You can monitor progress under Events.
+On completion you will see `CREATE_COMPLETE`.

     ![](./imgs/events.png)